-Landers would not comment Tuesday, but said previously that he was becoming frustrated managing the apartments at 6580 SW 60th Ave.
-He said he had spent thousands of dollars on repairs, but it was difficult to improve the apartments because a small number of tenants caused trouble, throwing garbage into the courtyard and blocking up the sewer with shoes and tennis balls.
+Landers would not comment.

+Tuesday, but said previously that he was becoming frustrated managing the apartments at 6580 SW 60th Ave.
+He said he had spent thousands of dollars on repairs, but it was diffi-cult to improve the apartments because a small number of tenants caused trouble, throwing garbage into the courtyard and blocking up the sewer with shoes and tennis balls.

 Last year, Dade County housing officers cited 220 violations, including sewer backup problems, dangerous hand railings, hazardous ceilings, litter, broken windows and doors and abandoned vehicles.
 Many of the violations were remedied, but an official at Dade's minimum housing office said Tuesday that several violations still stand.
-Miami lawyer Phil Sassoon, who

-Miami lawyer Phil Sassoon, who owned the apartments before Landers bought them, has talked with Leigh about the complex.
+Miami lawyer Phil Sassoon, who owned the apartments before Landers bought them, has talked with

 Leigh about the complex.

 "He seems to have a genuine interest in it and seems straightforward," Sassoon said.
-"But what he plans to do with it is up to him."
+"But what he plans to do with it is up to him.'

 "He sounded serious about wanting to purchase the place and making improvements in it," said South Miami City Manager Bill Hampton, who discussed the apartments with Leigh.
 "The city doesn't care who operates it as long as they keep it cleaned up, keep the crack users out and keep up the maintenance."
-Leigh said he would have a partmake it work.
-But it will take a while.
+Leigh said he would have a partplex, but he sees opportunity.

+65-year-old jewelry salesman from Kansas.
+He said many people have asked him why he would want to take over a troubled housing comwhile.
 It won't happen right away."
-Leigh said he would live in one of the apartments until the complex is "up to snuff."

-Leigh said he would have a partner in the purchase, Paul Owen Jr., a 65-year-old jewelry salesman from Kansas.
-He said many people have asked him why he would want to take over a troubled housing complex, but he sees opportunity.

 "I like this general area, South Florida, and I like South Miami.
 It's a wonderful little city," he said.
-"I think I can fill up the units and really
+"I think I can fill up the units and really make it work.
+But it will take a up to snuff."